 - Whether the person in recovery is participating in relaxation techniques and holistic therapies

 - Whether the person is getting regular exercise and eating a nutritious diet

-Quality Opiate Addiction Treatment Resources
+Quality Opiate Addiction Treatment Options

 For a free assessment and insurance verification call to connect to a treatment center today at (866) 644-7911.